vkbo/libTardis/README.md

 This is the source code for my 2012 master's thesis titled "Full Configuration Interaction Simulation of Quantum Dots" ([PDF](https://www.duo.uio.no/bitstream/handle/10852/34217/vkb-olsen.pdf)).

+**Note:** This library was written using an older version of the Armadillo library, and doesn't build with the never versions.

 ### The Physics

 The code calculates energy eigenstates of electrons in a two-dimensional harmonic oscillator potential.
 It uses binary